duckmanager/Bathymetric-map-Lake-Caputh/docs/needed_data.md

 - **Structure**:
   - Shapefile of the waterbody outline
   - Filename is not relevant
+  - Only have one file of this type in the file!
 ---
 ### Shoreline Measurements
 - **File type**: `.csv`